LogtalkDotOrg/logtalk3/manuals/sources/faq/performance.rst

 Logtalk compiles objects assuming first-argument indexing for static code.
-First-argument indexing of dynamic code, when available, helps improving performance due to the automatic caching of method lookups and the necessary use of book-keeping tables by the runtime engine (this is specially important when using event-driven programming).
+First-argument indexing of dynamic code, when available, helps to improve performance due to the automatic caching of method lookups and the necessary use of book-keeping tables by the runtime engine (this is specially important when using event-driven programming).
 Dynamic objects and static objects containing dynamic predicates also